 7. Learning Skills

-Your desire to learn and understand new things is an essential skill-set in the tech world today where skill-gaps are appearing quick, and upskilling is inevitable.
+Your desire to learn and understand new things is an essential skill-set in the tech world today where skill gaps are appearing quickly, and upskilling is inevitable.

 Improvement Tip: Take up a new hobby or learn new skills.

 The ability to use data to demonstrate a point